 Do you know what the major drug culprit is?

 Opioids, including prescription pain pills, heroin, and synthetic opioids like fentanyl.
-The National Institute on Drug Abuse reported in 2018 that about 128 people died every day from opioid overdose.
+The National Institute on Drug Abuse reported in 2018 that about 128 people died every day from an opioid overdose.
 With the amount of chronic pain and surgeries that go on each day, pain pills are prescribed by the thousands each day.

-Yet, even among the opioid pandemic and increase in overdoses, many users of opioids do not understand what happens to their body during an opioid overdose.
+Yet, even during the opioid pandemic and the increase in overdoses, many users of opioids do not understand what happens to their body during an opioid overdose.
 They don’t realize when they are right on the edge of an overdose crisis.
 If they did, they could immediately call for medical assistance.